 Supplier of service provides ITeS (backend services as enlisted below Rule 10TA(e) of Income-tax Rules) on his very own account to his customers or customers of his client’s (on patron’s behalf).

-It has been clarified that such service companies would now not qualify as an intermediary as he is presenting services on its own account.
+It has been clarified that such service companies would not qualify as intermediaries as he is presenting services on their accounts.

-Accordingly, the said offerings might also qualify as export of service under GST.
+Accordingly, the said offerings might also qualify as service exports under GST.

-The said role might maintain appropriate, even though such offerings are furnished to the clients of the client’s, on the client’s behalf.
+The said role might remain appropriate, even though such offerings are furnished to the clients of the client on the client’s behalf.

 Scenario 2:

-Supplier of backend offerings placed in India arranges or facilitates the supply of goods/ offerings through the customer placed overseas to the customers of the purchaser.
+Suppliers of backend offerings placed in India arrange or facilitate the supply of goods/ offerings to the purchaser’s customers through the customer set overseas.

-It has been clarified that such provider companies would qualify as middleman below GST.
+It has been clarified that such provider companies would qualify as middlemen below GST.

-This shall cover lower back-stop offerings such as support services (during pre-transport, shipping and put up-shipping of supply) inclusive of order placement and shipping and logistical help, acquiring applicable Government clearances, transportation of products, post-sales guide services.
+This shall cover lower back-stop offerings such as support services (during pre-transport, shipping, and up-shipping of supply) inclusive of order placement and shipping and logistical help, acquiring applicable Government clearances, transportation of products, and post-sales guide services.

-Accordingly, the export gain might now not be available on supply of such offerings.
+Accordingly, the export gain might not be available on the supply of such offerings.

 Scenario 3: